Sephaniaalx/simple_shell/README.md

 Our Readme for the shell project
 Yeah its is beautiful
-This shell gave us hell of a time
+This shell gave us hell of a time we still made progree